 The image of a phone-shy, conversation-adverse millennial has become something of a cultural trope.
-But do millenials really hate phone calls or do they just hate being torn away from their smartphones to interact with that strange machine on their desk?
+But do millenials really hate phone calls or do they just hate being torn away from what they are doing to deal with interruptions?
+New studies of trends among millennials, especially those in Australian and New Zealand, has broadened the conversation about the world's largest generation.
+One of the most surprising facts is that they are using their smartphones for making phone calls -- not just texting and messaging -- in rising numbers.

-Meanwhile, burdened by the inefficiencies of email, many companies are insisting that employees use the phone to resolve problems efficiently.
-Sales and customer success often require a personal conversation.
-And so more people are picking up the phone, but they are using their smartphone to do it..
-Deloitte’s 2017 global mobile consumer survey reported that phone calls are up by 9 percent from 2016, reversing a four-year downward trend.
-Better voice quality and mobile features are part of it, along with a realization that phone calls are just more effective for some kinds of communications.
+The need for flexibility has driven rapid smartphone adoption among millennials and a new appreciation for simpler communications.
+Surprisingly, Deloitte’s 2017 global mobile consumer survey reported that phone calls are up by 9 percent from 2016, reversing a four-year downward trend.
+Better voice quality and mobile features are driving this trend, along with the realization among millennials that brief phone calls are more effective for some kinds of communications.

 Phone anxiety or generational differences?

 Why are millennials so quick to pick up the phone to call each other but hesitate to call customers or colleagues?
 Some business leaders insist it's just a matter of facing fears and picking up the phone, while others see a generational shift in how workers use their communication channels.
 Both sides might have a good point.
 Everyone has been frustrated by a pointless or unwanted phone call, while most of us have also witnessed the problem-solving power of a voice conversation.
 Can both sides be right?

 On the other hand, while a phone call can simplify things, phone systems are notoriously difficult to install, manage and use.
 Some companies install phone systems that they never really utilize because they don’t have the IT resources to configure them properly.
 This can cost a company twice, first for a system you don’t use, and secondly for the lost ROI.